ShapeOfMatter/Mako-Bates/cv.markdown

 date: 2021-01-10 12:02:00 -05:00
 ---

+{% include section.html c="Contact" %}

+During 2022 and 2023, Mako can be reached at Mako.Bates@uvm.edu .
+On Github he is [ShapeOfMatter](https://github.com/ShapeOfMatter).

 {% include section.html c="Academic" %}

-Mako Bates is currently a graduate assistant in [the PLAID Lab](https://plaid.w3.uvm.edu/) and [the MaPLE Lab](https://uvm-maple.github.io/about/) at the University of Vermont.
+Mako Bates is currently (2022) a graduate research assistant in [the PLAID Lab](https://plaid.w3.uvm.edu/) and [the MaPLE Lab](https://uvm-maple.github.io/about/) at the University of Vermont.
 He's studying language design, secure multi-party computation, and differential privacy systems.
-On Github he is [ShapeOfMatter](https://github.com/ShapeOfMatter).

 **University of Vermont**
 Graduate Research Assistant